 Monday, April 29, 2019

-What's happening this week - 4/28
+Special events this week - 4/28

-Also on Saturday, it's the 7th annual Cedar Lake Fly Fishing Tournament hosted by the Mississippi Coast Fly Fishers.
+On Saturday, it's the 7th annual Cedar Lake Fly Fishing Tournament hosted by the Mississippi Coast Fly Fishers.
 Location is Camp Contributions Road in Biloxi.
 Time is 6:00am to 12:00pm.
 The tournament is open to all anglers.
 Entry fee is $30 and includes lunch from Your Mamaz House.
 Registration deadline is this Friday.
 Sign in morning of tournament at Camp Contributions.
 For more info, including tournament rules, go to this link.

 There's never a loser at Paddlepalooza!